 Our goal is to attract and retain the best talent and to offer continuous personal development opportunities to enable our people to grow.
 We launched a number of initiatives and services in 2018, including the formation of a new talent acquisition team.
-We also reorganised ensure each principle is lived and practised. learning, leadership and talent under one roof, annual My World engagement survey to find out into our recruitment tools, development how engaged employees are in different parts of solutions, and performance management the world and to determine where the company
+We also reorganised ensure each principle is lived and practised. learning, leadership and talent under one roof, Partner model, which aligns People professionals known as the DP World Hub.
+We conducted our annual My World engagement survey to find out into our recruitment tools, development how engaged employees are in different parts of solutions, and performance management the world and to determine where the company